MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 - *Use caching*: Cache dependencies, intermediate build artifacts, and other reusable components to avoid redundant work during subsequent builds.

-- *Incremental builds*: To avoid unnecessary recompilation, implement techniques that allow the build system to rebuild only the parts of the deployment that have changed since the previous build.
+- *Use incremental builds*: To avoid unnecessary recompilation, implement techniques that allow the build system to rebuild only the parts of the deployment that have changed since the previous build.

-- *Build distribution*: If applicable, distribute the build process across multiple machines or build agents to use parallelism and reduce overall build time.
+- *Distribute the build process*: If applicable, distribute the build process across multiple machines or build agents to use parallelism and reduce overall build time.

-- *Infrastructure optimization*: Ensure that the build environment has sufficient resources, like CPU, memory, and disk I/O, to handle the build.
+- *Optimize infrastructure*: Ensure that the build environment has sufficient resources, like CPU, memory, and disk I/O, to handle the build.

 #### Use production mocking